Mihara/nimlike/README.md

 * Your Gemini server must support CGI.
 Obviously.
 Not all of them do.
 * It must correctly follow the [CGI standard](https://datatracker.ietf.org/doc/html/rfc3875).
 In particular, it must handle [PATH_INFO](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.5) and [SCRIPT_NAME](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.13) variables properly.
-* While there's no gemini standard for gemini-specific variables -- some things in the CGI standard obviously don't apply, while there's some debate on where the things specific to Gemini, like client certificate information, should go -- `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate, and either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must contain with certificate identification string. `TLS_CLIENT_HASH` must contain the certificate hash.
+* While there's no gemini standard for gemini-specific variables -- some things in the CGI standard obviously don't apply, while there's some debate on where the things specific to Gemini, like client certificate information, should go -- `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate, and either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must contain a certificate identification string -- the one that looks like `/CN=foo/emailAddress=....`. `TLS_CLIENT_HASH` must contain the certificate hash.

 To my knowledge, [Molly Brown](https://tildegit.org/solderpunk/molly-brown) and [gmid](https://github.com/omar-polo/gmid) both qualify, but there's a lot of gemini servers out there and I don't know if yours does.
+The only one actually tested with so far is gmid.
 If a given popular server does something else with this information, I could see about adapting nimlike to handle it as well, but no promises.
 As long as it passes on everything required, it can be done.

 The other assumptions are:

 * Every file you might want to comment on is accessible under server root, at a path that will be present in its actual URL.
 I.e. that there is a one-to-one URL/filename correspondence, at least for files that need access to the comment system.
-* All of the file names for such files will fit one regular expression.
+* All of the file names for such files will match one (configurable) regular expression.
 * If you're using pretty URLs -- that is, do things like pointing an url at `/my-cool-post/` while the actual file the post is in is `/my-cool-post/index.gmi` -- that the default file to be served is indeed named `index.gmi`.
-Yes, it should work even in that situation.
+It should work even in that situation, but `index.gmi` is currently hard-coded.

-Failure to observe these assumptions will only mean that for files that don't fit them, nimlike will show an error 59 instead of a comment page.
+Failure to observe these assumptions will only mean that for files that don't fit them, nimlike will show an error 59 instead of a comment page, so depending on how your site is organized, they may be a deal-breaker or completely irrelevant.

 ## Abuse resistance

 There is currently very little of that, but client certificates should at least discourage casual spamming a little.
-A post can only be liked by one IP address, but that's about it.
+A post can only be liked by a given IP address once, but that's about it.

-I am of a mind that, barring the obvious security holes, reacting to people actually engaging in abuse, rather than preventively trying to block things they *might* try to do, makes more sense for a hobby tool like that.
+I am of a mind that, barring the actual security holes, reacting to people actually engaging in abuse, rather than preventively trying to block legitimate things they *might* try to do too much, makes more sense for a hobby tool like that.

 That said, it is very much recommended to disallow access to `nimlike` in your `robots.txt`: